Circumplast vs Plastibell Circumcision

 Distal Opening

 The Circumplast circumcision device has a cylindrical body.
 Thus, the distal opening of the device is the same diameter as the proximal opening.
-This feature ensures that the glans cannot be obstructed in any way, thereby removing any potential threat to the glans.
+This feature ensures that the glans cannot be obstructed in any way, thereby eliminating any potential threat to it.
 The head of the penis is protected throughout the circumcision and recovery, and ischemia of the glans is not possible due to the design of the distal opening.

-The Plastibell circumcision device has a bell-shaped body, resulting in the distal opening having a smaller diameter than the proximal opening.
+The Plastibell circumcision device has a bell-shaped body, with the distal opening smaller than the proximal opening.
 The distal opening is designed to act as a barrier to the glans of the penis.
-This has generated problems such as the proximal migration of the Plastibell device.
-This occurs when the glans slide through the distal opening and can result in ischemia of the glans and possibly necrosis.
+This has led to problems, such as proximal migration of the Plastibell device.
+This occurs when the glans slides through the distal opening and can result in glans ischemia and possibly necrosis.

 Location of Ligature

 The Circumplast circumcision device provides several locations where the ligature can be secured.
 This can be used to choose the amount of foreskin to be removed.
-The ribs provide further locations for the ligature to be secured and ensure that the ligature cannot migrate by acting as static barriers.
-An essential feature of the Circumplast circumcision device is the fact that the device is inserted up to the coronal sulcus.
+The ribs provide additional locations for the ligature to be secured and prevent migration by acting as static barriers.
+An essential feature of the Circumplast circumcision device is that it is inserted into the coronal sulcus.
 This ensures that the ligature can be secured at any location along the body of the Circumplast without inducing any tension in the foreskin.
-This feature, in combination with the distal opening, completely removes the possibility and threat of injury due to proximal migration.
+This feature, in combination with the distal opening, completely eliminates the possibility of and threat of injury from proximal migration.

 The Plastibell circumcision device provides a single location where the ligature can be secured.
-Therefore the amount of foreskin to be removed is governed by the device rather than the surgeon.
+Therefore, the amount of foreskin to be removed is governed by the device rather than the surgeon.
 To draw more significant amounts of foreskin, the foreskin must be pulled over the device and the ligature secured once the level is reached.
-This induces tension into the foreskin and ultimately causes the foreskin to pull the distal opening of the Plastibell device over the glans, causing proximal migration.
+This induces tension in the foreskin and ultimately pulls the distal opening of the Plastibell device over the glans, leading to proximal migration.
 This proximal migration can cause injuries to the glans and the shaft of the penis and may lead to necrosis of the glans.

 Handle of Ring

-The Circumplast handle is designed in a way to ensures there is no contact with the glans.
-The placement of the handle also simplifies the location of the forceps which the surgeon places to hold the foreskin while securing the ligature.
+The Circumplast handle is designed to ensure no contact with the glans.
+The placement of the handle also simplifies the location of the forceps, which the surgeon uses to hold the foreskin while securing the ligature.
 The surgeon can place the forceps at any location along the circumference of the distal lip or handle, thus simplifying the procedure.

-The Plastibell handle is designed to act as a location to secure the forceps which hold the foreskin in place while securing the ligature.
-The surgeon must place the forceps on the handle as there is no alternative location at which the forceps can be placed.
+The Plastibell handle is designed to hold the forceps, which hold the foreskin in place while the ligature is secured.
+The surgeon must place the forceps on the handle, as there is no alternative location.

 Proximal Lip of Circumplast

 The Circumplast circumcision device has a unique proximal lip located circumferentially at the proximal opening.
 This lip has several functions.
-First, the lip acts as a visual indicator of the location of the proximal end of the device and can be seen through the foreskin.
+First, the lip serves as a visual indicator of the device's proximal end and can be seen through the foreskin.
 The lip also provides a location where the maximum amount of foreskin can be removed without inducing tension into the foreskin.